DCAN's past events - view the recordings via the links below

 Film recording by Bernard Peasley.
 Vocals & guitar by STAV.

 3 November 2022 - View the recording here

 Watch candidates competing for the seat of Northcote outline their personal and political commitments to act on the climate emergency.
 Candidates in speaking order: Kat Theophanous from the Australian Labor Party and current Member for Northcote, Kath Larkin from the Victorian Socialists, Tim Oseckas from the Animal Justice Party, Campbell Gome from the Greens and Adrian Whitehead standing as an independent.
 The forum was moderated by Emeritus Professor Judy Brett, local resident and political historian.

 The event was organised by Darebin Climate Action Now (DCAN) with the Darebin Climate Alliance - an alliance of over 25 groups and community members taking action for a safer climate.

 Making the Switch - Induction Cooking with Emma Dean

 28 April 2022 - View the recording here

 An evening with MasterChef winner Emma Dean as she shows why she loves her induction cooktop - - and why great cooking is even better without gas.
-Emma will show us how an induction cooktop, using electromagnetism, outshines gas - giving superior temperature control and faster cooking times while using half as much energy!
+Emma shows us how an induction cooktop, using electromagnetism, outshines gas - giving superior temperature control and faster cooking times while using half as much energy!